Find your local MP's contact details.

 Like the Independent Food Aid Network, I would like to see the end for the need for charitable food aid in the UK.
 Everyone living in our society should be able to afford food and other essentials.

-It’s vital that measures are urgently introduced that will ensure cash first, income-based solutions to growing food insecurity:
+The Chancellor’s recent cash first interventions represent a step in the right direction but far more needs to be done to stem the tide of growing poverty and food bank use in this country.
+It’s vital that further measures are urgently introduced that will ensure cash first, income-based solutions to growing food insecurity:

 I very much look forward to hearing from you.